 CAMFT Accreditation: The San Diego Psychoanalytic Center (SDPC) is approved by the California Association of Marriage and Family Therapists (CAMFT) as a continuing education provider, (#050121), to offer Category 1 credit for LMFT’S, LCSW’S, LPCC’S and LEP’S. SDPC as required by the California Board of Behavior Sciences.
 SDPC maintains responsibility for this course program and all of its content.

 Psychologists: SDPC is also approved as a Continuing Education Provider by the California Board of Behavioral Sciences, Provider number PCE#794, to offer Category 1 credit for LCSWs, MFTs, and Registered Nurses, Provider Numbers CEP#4940.
 The California Board of Psychology accepts the Category 1 CE credits from the CMA.
+Acceptance of the CE credits for this activity is at the discretion of the licensing board.
 Psychologists are responsible for reporting their individual attendance to the Board of Psychology.
 All attendees are responsible for keeping their certificate of attendance for personal records.

 IMPORTANT DISCLOSURE INFORMATION FOR ALL LEARNERS: None of the planners and presenters of this CME program has any relevant financial relationships to disclose.